How to Clean a Bedroom: Quick and Easy Guide

 If you need more deep cleaning (like needing to remove urine odors from your mattress), it would be best to do it before putting fresh sheets on the bed.

 Learn the correct way to wash bed sheets and pillowcases according to the material they’re made.
 Wash the down comforter and weighted blanket too.
 You can wash some types of electric blankets, but check the tag first.
+Make sure all bedding and linens are properly washed to keep them fresh and well-maintained.

 Get down on all fours and clean under the bed.
-You can use several cleaning strategies under the bed — but the easiest is to just vacuum or sweep underneath as far as you can.
+You can use several cleaning strategies under the bed โ€” but the easiest is to just vacuum or sweep underneath as far as you can.

 Organize or throw away any clutter you find.